 The primary key is to keep the microphone close to the speaker.
 “Pull this sucker up!”

-The second is to have a strong, clean preamp that will provide enough gain without degrading the signal-to-noise ratio.
+The second is to have a strong, clean preamp to provide enough gain without degrading the signal-to-noise ratio.
 In the JRE podcast, the SM7Bs are sent through the preamps of the Behringer XENYX X1222USB mixer.

 For more information on microphone sensitivity, check out my article What Is Microphone Sensitivity And Why Does It Matter?